Manhattan could get by with 78% fewer cabs

 Manhattan is packed with thousands of cabs it doesn't need, a new study suggests.

-The MIT study, which was published online Monday, revealed only 3,000 four-person sedans are needed to serve 98% of ride demands in Manhattan.
+The MIT study, which was published Monday, revealed only 3,000 four-person sedans are needed to serve 98% of ride demands in Manhattan.
 That's in contrast to the 13,600 taxis and 45,000 for-hire drivers, including Uber and Lyft drivers, that serve greater New York City.

 But there's a catch — for this to work, everyone would have to share rides and accept longer trips.